JesuSwag/SingleLinkedList/README.md

-# Challenges
+# Single Linked List
-Coding challenges in CS235
+Single linked list data structure in CS235

 Following is the folder structure to get to the source code:[^1]